 Since 2005, CDL has been a signatory to the United Nations Global Compact (UNGC) and is committed to its principles on Human Rights and Labour, which are derived from the Universal Declaration of Human Rights and the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
 In 2019, CDL upgraded to Participant level with UNGC.
-Our stand on human and labour rights were first outlined in a Corporate Statement on Human Rights released in 2012.
-In 2016, we expanded it to a Human Rights Policy to reflect the international growing concerns in this area.
+Our stand on human and labour rights are articulated in our Human Rights Policy.
 The policy is published on CDL’s website and communicated to our builders and contractors for adherence.

 Anti-child and Anti-forced Labour

 In Singapore, legislations such as the Employment Act, Retirement Act, Workplace Safety and Health Act, and Factories Act mitigate risks and incidents of child and forced labour.
 For example, the Employment Act prohibits the employment of children below 13 years of age and stipulates a clear set of laws for the employment of children between 13 and 15 years old, including their working hours and the type of work they can be engaged in.
 The Commissioner for Labour must be notified if they are engaged in industrial undertakings or have obtained permission to work on their rest days.